Class Sets

 public static <E> java.util.Set<E> newIdentityHashSet()

-when passed an object that equals a set member, but isn't the same instance.
-This behavior is similar to the wayIdentityHashMap
+Creates an emptySetthat uses identity to determine equality.
+It compares object references, instead of callingequals, to determine whether a provided object matches an element in the set.
+For example,containsreturnsfalsewhen passed an object that equals a set member, but isn't the same instance.
+This behavior is similar to the wayIdentityHashMaphandles key lookups.- Since:

 - 8.0